Fire danger still 'high' in Lake, Klamath counties - KOBI-TV NBC5 / KOTI-TV NBC2

-Autumn is just around the corner, but that doesn’t mark the end of fire season.

-“Wake up, there’s some dew.”
-Points out Randall Baley of the Oregon Department of Forestry.
+“Wake up, there’s some dew,” pointed out Randall Baley of the Oregon Department of Forestry.
 “But by mid-day, all that’s gone.
 High temperatures, we’re coming up into the 70’s still – we’re getting afternoon winds, and we’re still in fire season.”

 The biggest fire in Klamath and Lake counties this year has been the Watson Creek fire, which burned more than 90 square miles near Paisley.

-“If I was to compare last year’s numbers to this year, we are down as far as number of fires.”
-Adds Baley.
+“If I was to compare last year’s numbers to this year, we are down as far as the number of fires,” added Baley.
 “Because we just haven’t had the lightning events.
-But our human caused fires were about 70% of our total fires for the Klamath / Lake District.”
+But our human-caused fires were about 70% of our total fires for the Klamath / Lake District.”

-Some fire fighters have headed back to school for fall term, but many will be on duty until fire season ends.
+Some firefighters have headed back to school for the fall term, but many will be on duty until fire season ends.

-“We’ll be at it until we get a season ending event.”
-Notes Randall Baley.
+“We’ll be at it until we get a season-ending event,” noted Randall Baley.
 “Which may not be until mid-October.”

 KOTI-TV NBC2 reporter Lyle Ahrens moved from Nebraska to Klamath Falls in the late 1970’s.
 He instantly fell in love with the mountains, the trees and the rivers, and never once regretted the move.Lyle’s job history is quite colorful.